talkowski-lab/rCNV2/data_curation/genome_annotations/README.md

 These counts of CNVs per track were split by [metacohort](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/CNV#case-control-metacohorts), CNV type, and [case/control status](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/phenotype#hpo-terms-per-metacohort).

-After tabulating counts of CNVs per track, we conducted a fixed-effects meta-analysis using the inverse-variance weighted Z-score method for each track with saddlepoint approximation applied across all tracks per cohort.
+After tabulating counts of CNVs per track, we conducted an inverse-variance weighted Z-score meta-analysis for each track with saddlepoint approximation applied across all tracks per cohort.

-We considered any track with a Benjamini-Hochberg FDR q < 0.1 to have sufficient evidence for possible disease relevance to be included for subsequent association testing.
+We considered any track with P < 0.05 to have some evidence for possible disease relevance to be included for subsequent association testing.

 #### Output files

 From this process, we produced the following:
 1. `rCNV.burden_stats.tsv.gz`: a tab-delimited file containing all statistics for each annotation track evaluated, including number & distribution of elements, number of CNVs per meta-cohort, burden statistics per meta-cohort, and meta-analysis statistics
-2. One BED file for each significant track.
+2. One BED file for each nominally significant track.

 The data are available from the below Google storage bucket (note: requires permissions):
 ```